-In sports betting, the point spread is a number that indicates the amount of points by which a team should win or lose.
-Before each match, bookmakers set the point spread.
+In sports betting, the point spread (aka the handicap) is a number that indicates the amount of points or goals by which a team should win or lose and this figure is set by bookmakers before each match.

-Because it is simple to comprehend and may be lucrative if done correctly, it is one of the most popular kinds of sports bets.
+Being simple to comprehend and often lucrative when done correctly, it is one of the most popular kinds of sports bets.

 How to Start Point Spread Betting

-Point spread betting is a popular way to wager on sports, such as football and basketball.
-With point spread betting, you’re essentially betting on the margin of victory for a specific team.
+Spread bets, often put on sports such as football and basketball are a very popular type of wager, with which you are essentially betting on the margin of victory for a specific team.
 The favorite will have a negative number (-) next to their name, while the underdog will have a positive number (+).
 The figure indicates how many points the team is expected to win or lose by.

 What is the Point Spread in Basketball?